JulieNoh000/dms1_blog/posts/14_final_icons.md

 <img src="fi.png" width="800" height="800">

 **These are the icons with final designs and colors that I created using Adobe Illustrator.
 During the process of drawing the icons in Adobe Illustrator with the Pen Tool, I made several adjustments to refine the details of the icons, such as line thickness and shapes, to make them look clearly.
-Since it was my first time drawing icons in Illustrator, I faced challenges with drawing curves and drawing small details with the Pen Tool.
-However, through repeated practice and adjusting line thickness, I was able to improve my skills.
+Since it was my first time making icons in Illustrator, I faced challenges with drawing curves and small details with the Pen Tool.
+However, through repeated practice, using direct selection tool and adjusting line thickness, I was able to resolve the problems and improve my skills.
 I'm satisfied with the results, as the icons turned out clean and intuitive.**

 <br>
 <br>